camlyt/csci455-assignment2/README.md

 4. validation analysis
 5. final evaluation on the held-out test set
 6. computation of BLEU, METEOR, BERTScore, and SIDE metrics

+## Training Notes
+Full training (10 epochs on ~48k samples) was completed prior to submission.

+Due to runtime constraints:
+- Full training is not rerun by default
+- CPU training is significantly slower than GPU

+Typical performance:
+- GPU (Colab): ~10 minutes per epoch
+- CPU (local): 30–90+ minutes per epoch

+Evaluation metrics shown in the notebook are from the completed training run.

 ## Outputs